-Funded in part by The Ford Foundation, this inaugural program runs from February – November, 2018.
+Funded in part by The Ford Foundation, this 2018 program ran from February – November, 2018.
 Working with government and non-arts organizations, selected Story Maps Fellows gathered stories, created maps, and realized artworks over a ten-month fellowship term.

-This “mapping” of Santa Fe has culminated into an annual, theme-based, community project being exhibited at SFAI November 30—December 21, form more details visit our event page.
+This “mapping” of Santa Fe culminated into an annual, theme-based, community project exhibited at SFAI November 30—December 21, 2018.

-For more information about these fellows and their upcoming exhibition, visit Story Maps 2018.
-You can also get a first-hand introduction to these projects from the Fellows by clicking on this link.
+You can get a first-hand introduction to these projects from the Fellows themselves by clicking on this link.

 2018 Story Maps Fellows